The Special Needs Letter of Intent (LOI)

 Historically, a letter of intent has been a physical document that’s held in paper form, either in the home of the person who created it or with the future responsible party.
 That, in itself, immediately presents a few challenges.
 For example, what happens if either party misplaces the document?
 Or worse, what would happen if the future responsible party didn’t realize that the letter of intent was misplaced until it was too late?

 Thankfully, we live in a digital age where we no longer have to store important documents in a physical location where they run the risk of being lost or stolen.
-Now we have options to save important information in electronic form where all parties have access and where updates can be made and shared by a few clicks of a mouse.
+Now we have options to save important information in an electronic form where all parties have access and where updates can be made and shared by a few clicks of a mouse.
 One company that I have found to be leading the way in simplifying the process for creating a letter of intent is SpecialVest.

 What to Include in Your Letter of Intent